ChesterWOV-DPY/pyspl/docs/source/index.rst

 ..
-Lumache documentation master file, created by sphinx-quickstart on Fri Aug 18 20:01:04 2023.
+PySPL documentation master file, created by sphinx-quickstart on Fri Aug 18 20:01:04 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.